Xi-Putin meeting: Can the Ukraine crisis push Russia closer to China? | DW | 03.02.2022

 Even if sidestepping US-dollar-dominated transactions is easier said than done , Russia and China want to show the world they are ready to work together.

-"We are consistently expanding settlements in national currencies and creating mechanisms to offset the negative impact of unilateral sanctions," Putin wrote in Xinhua.
+"We are consistently expanding settlements in national currencies and creating mechanisms to offset the negative impact of unilateral sanctions," Putin wrote in his letter.

-"They are signaling that they are unhappy with the current international order and that they will work together to reshape it," said Theresa Fallon, director of the Centre for Russia Europe Asia Studies, a think tank in Brussels.
+"They are signaling that they are unhappy with the current international order and that they will work together to reshape it," said Theresa Fallon, director of the Centre for Russia Europe Asia Studies, a think tank in Brussels, told DW.

-"They are actively trying to influence it and reshape it.
-They want to have more say about how the system works, as well as to carve out spheres of influence," she told DW.

 "Russia needs a powerful ally because of its isolation from the West, while China needs a reliable international partner with regional power projection to bolster its global influence and global geopolitical clout," said Tchakarova from the AIES.